hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `etag` - A hash of the resource.

+* `kms_key_version` - The self link or full name of the kms key version used to encrypt this table.

 * `last_modified_time` - The time when this table was last modified, in milliseconds since the epoch.

 * `location` - The geographic location where the table resides.
 This value is inherited from the dataset.